michelleklum/cs124-lab1/design/design.md

 ## Alternate Designs: View Task Page

 This is the version of our View Task Page that we turned in for Lab 1.
 For Lab 2, we changed the X icon for returning to the Single List Page from the View Task Page.
 We made that into a back arrow instead, since the X icon would be inappropriate in this situation; the X icon signifies the cancellation of current edits, but nothing is actually getting edited on the View Task Page.

+In Lab 1, we also had a checkbox icon indicating the task completion status.
+However, this confused many user testing participants into thinking that clicking the checkbox would actually modify the task completion status, and that wasn't the case.
+So, for Lab 2, we changed the View Task Page task completion status icon into icons that are used only on the View Task Page.

 <img src="view_task_page_final_lab_1.png" alt="View Task Page Lab 1 Final Version" width="200px">